Please note: Due to high order volumes, deliveries may take a little longer than usual. Thank you for your patience.

 Is hair loss permanent?

-Hair loss is a common part of getting older and happens to most people at some stage in life.
-In some cases, hair loss can be permanent, especially when it is caused by genetic factors like male or female pattern baldness.
-However, certain types of hair loss can be slowed down, managed, or even reversed with the right treatment.
-Regular use of clinically proven topical or oral hair loss treatments can help to support regrowth and maintain healthy hair for longer.
+Hair loss is a natural part of ageing and affects most people at some point in their lives.
+In some cases, hair loss can be permanent, particularly when it's linked to genetic causes such as male or female pattern baldness.
+However, not all types of hair loss are the same.
+Some forms can be slowed, managed or even reversed with the right approach.

 Can hair loss be prevented?